Editorial by Industrial Quick Search

 Oil Centrifuge

-The oil centrifuge is also referred to as a centrifugal oil filter since it is used in areas where oils need to be filtered.
+The oil centrifuge, also referred to as a centrifugal oil filter, is essential for machinery maintenance, power generation, marine applications, and automotive sectors where oils need to be filtered with high efficiency.
 The dirty lube oil circulates from the machine into the centrifuge oil filter.
 The oil is then pressure driven through the filter into a bowl.
-The bowl is then spun at very high speeds of up to 5 000 rpm to up to 8 000 rpm with respect to the oil inlet pump pressure.
+The bowl is then spun at very high speeds of up to 5,000 rpm to up to 8,000 rpm with respect to the oil inlet pump pressure.
 The resultant gravitational force draws any particles to the exteriors of the bowl walls while the clean purified oil passes back into the machine for usage.
 Soot and other contaminants are repeatedly removed during regular operation of the engine.

 Oil Centrifuge